opral/monorepo/rfcs/001-foundational-architecture.md

    Developers have to manually copy & paste hardcoded strings into resources.
 That process can take weeks.

-2. Validating translations.
+2. Validating messages.

-   No widely adopted tools exist to validate translations: Does the German translation exist?
-Is the French translation correct?
+   No widely adopted tools exist to validate messages: Does the German message exist?
+Is the French message correct?
 Does the UI work as expected for Arabic?

 Furthermore, the DX of localizing software, in general, is improvable.
 The pseudocode below illustrates some problems: